 What are money market funds?

-On the money market funds spotlight page, you can find links to materials relating to SEC regulatory initiatives concerning money market funds, including the recently proposed rule, along with analysis, research, and other resources from the SEC.
+The 2014 rules also include additional diversification and disclosure measures.
+On the money market funds spotlight page, you can find links to materials relating to SEC regulatory initiatives concerning money market funds analysis, research, and other resources from the SEC.
 In addition, the money market funds spotlight page provides links to public comments received on the various rules and reports relating to money market funds.